Una poesia muta: Art in early Cinquecento Venice

 The Marian Consort, directed by Rory McCleery

 Una poesia muta: Art in early Cinquecento Venice is the result of a collaboration between SWR radio, Staatsgalerie Stuttgart and The Marian Consort.
-Specially curated by the Stuttgart museum, Germany's first ever exhibition devoted to Vittore Carpaccio and his contemporaries has inspired The Marian Consort to devise an album to accompany this artistic journey.
+Specially curated by the Stuttgart museum, Germany's first ever exhibition devoted to Vittore Carpaccio and his contemporaries has inspired The Marian Consort, together with musicologist Prof Tim Shephard, to devise an album to accompany this artistic journey.
 Being one of the most prominent painters of the Early Renaissance in Venice, Carpaccio is likely to have been acquainted with the music and the composers recorded here, since all have strong links to the city at that time.
 If some of them are well-known today - Josquin, Jean Mouton, Adrian Willaert - others deserve wider recognition.
 The Marian Consort and it's director Rory McCleery have assembled a typically fascinating programme, matched with superb singing.

 Reviews